"Everything is One"

 A conversation with Tyson Atleo, hereditary chief-in-line of the Ahousaht Nation and Natural Climate Solutions Program Director for Nature United

 Why did you join Nature United?

-Seeing how Nature United operated really impressed me—never forcing an agenda on our community but instead offering capacity-building and support so we could make our own decisions.
+Seeing how Nature United and its global affiliate, TNC, operated really impressed me—never forcing an agenda on our community but instead offering capacity-building and support so we could make our own decisions.
 More broadly, Nature United is what I would call a "conscious conservation organization," meaning they are aware of the impact of conservation not just on the environment but also on people.
 Working for an organization where I can advance protection of places like Clayoquot Sound while promoting the health and well-being of Indigenous communities is a childhood dream come true.

 How did the partnership with Nature United come about?

 My father, Shawn Atleo, invited Nature United to come to Clayoquot Sound after hearing about their work with First Nations in the Great Bear Rainforest.
 But the partnership has thrived because of the values we share and our respect for one another.
 The foundation of Ahousaht cultural values is heshook-ish tsawalk, meaning "everything is one."
 To me, that interconnectivity is the essence of conservation—the recognition that ecosystems are complex and that we have a responsibility to steward those ecosystems because we are part of them; they sustain us.